-Contextual Indicator 3 - Local Economy in 2017/18
+Contextual Indicator 3 - Local Economy in 2018/19

-- Chelmsford City has the seventh largest workforce in the East of England (behind Peterborough, Central Bedfordshire, Cambridge, Luton, Watford and Norwich) and is the joint largest amongst the Essex districts (alongside Basildon). - The service sector accounts for 86% of all employment in Chelmsford City compared to manufacturing which now accounts for 4.7% of the workforce and construction which accounts for 5.9% of the workforce. - The number of jobs within the human health and social care sector has increased by circa 6,300 (7.7%) since 2011. - The number of jobs within the manufacturing industry has fallen by circa 2,000 (2.3%) since 2011. - The number of jobs within the banking, finance and insurance sector has fallen by 4,672 (5.4%) since 2011. - The largest employment sectors in Chelmsford City are human health and social work activities (16,000 people employed within this sector), wholesale and retail trade (14,000), education (8,000) and professional, scientific and technical activities (6,000). - The average gross weekly earnings of a full time worker in the Chelmsford City administrative area workforce has improved to £565.40, this compares the average gross weekly earnings for a Chelmsford City resident of £594.60. - The economic inactivity rate in the Chelmsford City administrative area is 15.1%, which is lower than the East of England average of 19.2%, and lower than the national average of 21.6%.
+- 84% (95,500) of the population within the Chelmsford City administrative area are economically active.
+This is an increase of 3% since 2014. - The service sector accounts for 87.7% of all employment in Chelmsford City compared to manufacturing which now accounts for 5.2% of the workforce and construction which accounts for 6.9% of the workforce. - The largest employment sectors in Chelmsford are human health and social work activities (16,000 people are employed within this sector), wholesale retail trade (14,000), education (9,000) and professional, scientific and technical activities (7,000). - The average gross weekly earning of a full-time worker in the Chelmsford City administrative area workforce is £630.20.
+This is 6.3% higher than the East of England average and 9.38% higher than the national average. - The economic inactivity rate in the Chelmsford City administrative areas is 16%, which is lower than the East of England average of 10.8%, and lower than the national average of 21.3%

-Source: Nomis Official Labour Market Statistics 2018
+Source: Nomis Official Labour Market Statistics 2019